medic/cht-docs/content/en/core/overview/data-flows-for-analytics.md

 ## Details of the data flow

-The layout detailed here is specific to how Medic Mobile supports its CHT partners at the moment.
-It is replicable and can be deployed as is or tweaked independent of Medic Mobile either by modifying or replacing pieces of it with other options.
+The layout detailed here is specific to how Medic supports its CHT partners at the moment.
+It is replicable and can be deployed as is or tweaked independent of Medic either by modifying or replacing pieces of it with other options.

 ### Current infrastructure